-We’re often asked whether a Petflap can be fitted into glass doors and panels and we have modified the design from ‘squoval’ to circular to make this much easier.
+We’re often asked whether a Petflap can be fitted into glass doors and panels and we have modified the design from ‘squoval’ to mostly circular to make this much easier.
+Our new trunking with a flat stretch top and bottom fits very nicely into a perfectly circular hole.
 There are a few things to take into consideration when looking at fitting a Petflap into glass, so please read the following.

 We recommend having your Petflap fitted by a professional experienced in this sort of work, as poor fitting can affect the Petflap’s performance.
 We accept no liability for inconvenience or expense arising from faulty fitting.
 Please ensure the instructions in our fitting leaflet are followed, especially with regard to cutting the hole large enough and determining the suitability of all aspects of the Petflap for your requirements.
 There needs to be about 2mm of ‘play’ in the hole to ensure that the Petflap will work properly, but a reputable glazier will know this and cut accordingly.
 Petflaps set into a hole fractionally too small may not shut reliably, and the glass itself might be compromised if put under pressure in that way.